CrayLabs/SmartSim/doc/ensemble.rst

 ------------
 TorchScripts
 ------------
-When configuring a ``Ensemble``, users can instruct SmartSim to load TorchScripts dynamically to the ``Orchestrator``.
+When configuring an ``Ensemble``, users can instruct SmartSim to load TorchScripts dynamically to the ``Orchestrator``.
 TorchScripts added are loaded into the ``Orchestrator`` prior to the execution of the ``Ensemble``.
 To load a TorchScript to the ``Orchestrator``, SmartSim users can follow one of the processes: